chesslogical/kiss/README.md

 s8 it is s7 in password mode

 s9 it is s7 but key is hard coded.
 Key is editable at compile time, which makes the app versatile.

+s10 requires enc or dec before file name. this is for double encryption for rare edge cases like file shredding.